Cuyahoga Community College

 Jessica.McLaughlin@tri-c.edu

-Michelle Nicopolis is a psychology professor at Tri-C’s Western Campus and was counseling faculty from 2006-2018 prior to transitioning to psychology.
-At Tri-C, Dr. Nic teaches General Psychology, Abnormal Psychology, and Cross Cultural Competency for Healthcare Providers.
-Outside the classroom, Dr. Nic coordinates the Safe Zone program (LGBTQ+ education), is a founding member of the Help Is Here initiative (suicide prevention/mental wellness), and a proud member of the Black American Council (BAC) and Sexual Orientation and Gender Equality (SOGE) Council.
+Michelle Nicopolis, professor of psychology, has been at Tri-C since 2006.
+At Western Campus, Dr. Nic teaches General Psychology, Psychopathology, and Cross Cultural Competency for Healthcare Providers.
+Outside the classroom, Dr. Nic is the faculty co-advisor to Western Campus' Psychology Club and the Psi Beta community college psychology honor society, a founding and active member of the Help Is Here initiative (mental wellness & suicide prevention), and a proud member of the Black American Council (BAC) and Sexual Orientation and Gender Equality (SOGE) Council.
+Previously, Dr. Nic coordinated the Safe Zone program (LGBTQ+ education) and was faculty advisor to Lambda GSA.

-A licensed psychologist and Licensed Professional Clinical Counselor (LPCC) who is a seasoned presenter at the national, state, and local levels, Dr. Nic earned a PhD in urban education and counseling (Cleveland State University), an MA in counseling and social psychology (Ball State University); a BA in communication, exercise/sport science, and psychology (Hiram College); and a professional certificate in nutrition for optimal health, wellness and sports (Thomas Edison State College).
+An Ohio licensed psychologist and Licensed Professional Clinical Counselor (LPCC), Dr. Nic earned a Ph.D. in urban education and counseling (Cleveland State University), an M.A. in counseling and social psychology from Ball State University, a B.A. in communication, exercise/sport science and psychology from Hiram College, and a professional certificate in nutrition for optimal health, wellness and sports from Thomas Edison State University.

-Leisure time is spent with family and friends, volunteering (Make-A-Wish, Ronald McDonald House, Cleveland Foodbank, and more), traveling, exercising, going to concerts, baking, working jigsaw puzzles, watching sports and old sitcoms, and listening to ‘80s music.
+Leisure time is spent with family, friends, and dog Lucy; volunteering (Make-A-Wish, Ronald McDonald House, and more); traveling; exercising; going to concerts; baking; working jigsaw puzzles; and listening to '80s music.

 216-987-5208